 MRA use was associated with a significant 2.7-fold and 2.2-fold increased risk of readmission with a primary diagnosis of hyperkalemia at 1 and 3 years, respectively.
 Further, MRA use was associated with a significant 65%, 32%, and 18% increased risk of readmission with a primary diagnosis of acute renal insufficiency at 30 days and 1 and 3 years, respectively.

 “Because of the overall decrease in the risk of hospitalization for patients treated with mineralocorticoid receptor antagonist therapy, the benefits of therapy may outweigh the risks in a high-risk population,” the investigators wrote.

-Patients receiving MRA therapy with borderline or preserved ejection fraction had increased risks of readmission for hyperkalemia and acute renal insufficiency, Dr Cooper and her colleagues reported.
+Patients receiving MRA therapy with borderline or preserved ejection fraction (HFpEF) had increased risks of readmission for hyperkalemia and acute renal insufficiency, Dr Cooper and her colleagues reported.

 “MRAs may be safe in a selected group of patients with heart failure and concomitant diabetes mellitus or renal insufficiency,” the authors concluded.

 The investigators pointed out a number of study limitations.
 “As in all observational studies,” they noted, “unmeasured confounders may have influenced the results.”
 In addition, because the study population was limited to Medicare fee-for-service beneficiaries, results may not be generalizable to other populations.
 The researchers also noted that their study patients were recently discharged from an acute heart failure hospitalization.
 Consequently, their results may not apply to stable outpatients with heart failure, they stated.